 Zoning Board of Adjustment

-2017 Meeting Dates & Application Deadlines (meetings are scheduled as needed based on application submissions and Board business)
+Applications are heard on the second Thursday of the month.
+Meetings are scheduled as needed based on application submissions and Board business.

 March 9, 2023 February 13, 2023